Contextual Bandits with Cross-learning: Regret in contextual bandits

 Recall that we define the regret of an algorithm $\cal A$ in the contextual setting as the difference between the performance of our algorithm and the performance of the best stationary strategy $\pi$.
 In other words,

-However, when contexts are stochastic, there are two different natural ways to define ``the best stationary policy'' $\pi$.
+However, when rewards are adversarial and contexts are stochastic, there are two different natural ways to define ``the best stationary policy'' $\pi$.
 The first maximizes the reward of this strategy for the specific contexts $c_t$ we observed in our run of algorithm $\cal A$: